Briar Gardner: Career

 Gardner became increasingly interested in creative arts and began embroidery, tapestry and painting, spending some time in Australia studying these crafts and exhibiting her decorative needlework in Auckland in 1920.
 She began taking classes at Elam School of Fine Arts, studying sculpture under William Wright and learning about Māori design from artist and illustrator Trevor Lloyd.

-Gardner became interested in pottery when English potter Willam Speer came to work at New Lynn on a newly installed pottery wheel.
+Gardner became interested in pottery when English potter William Speer came to work at New Lynn on a newly installed pottery wheel.
 Although he was largely discouraging, she began to teach herself pottery, beginning at 5.30am and working for two hours until Speer came to work at 7.30 am.
 She experimented with different glazes and decorating materials, experiencing technical difficulties in her early works.

 During the 1930s, her skill and recognition developed.
 She began regularly exhibiting her pottery through the Auckland Society of Arts in 1930.
 In 1937 she exhibited with the Waikato Society of Arts alongside four other women artists.
 The following year, she established a kiln and pottery studio at her family home.
 During the war years, demand for her work increased, and her work was sold throughout New Zealand, but particularly at the Auckland departments stores Smith & Caughey's and Milne & Choyce.
 Her pottery was also exported to Australia at times.